 A key aspect of the program is giving students the opportunity to learn beyond the walls of the university classroom.
 Students have the chance to apply to spend three weeks in Florence, Italy, over the European summer in June and July – with additional destination options added every year.

 “Students will attend class four days a week at Florence University of the Arts, and visit the wonderful historic towns of Assisi, Perugia and others throughout Tuscany on their days off,” Professor Nugent said.

-The international component is open to all ACU students and generous scholarships will be available for up to 12 candidates to cover the full cost of tuition, excursions, accommodation, meal and insurance expenses to the value of AUD$5,000.
+The international component is open to all ACU students and generous scholarships will be available for up to 12 candidates to cover the full cost of tuition, excursions, accommodation, meal and insurance expenses to the value of $5,000.

 In the future, students will be able to undertake other selected international programs for which credit will be granted for the Core.
 Information about these choices will be made available in 2013.

-The Core will commence in Semester 2 this year with students from nursing; paramedicine; creative arts; exercise, health and sports science; midwifery; theology; inclusive education and disability studies; international development studies; business administration; media communications; and occupational therapy.
+The Core will commence in Semester 2 this year for students from nursing; paramedicine; creative arts; exercise, health and sports science; midwifery; theology; inclusive education and disability studies; international development studies; business administration; media communications; and occupational therapy.

 Vice-Chancellor Professor Greg Craven said the Core would reflect the University’s belief that education is as much about the heart as the head.

 “Educating a mind without educating the heart is servicing a machine, not building a person,” he said.

 This unit explores the elements of life that contribute to humans thriving in community and the vulnerability that is part of the human condition.
 Students will look at interdependence and social justice as building blocks of dynamic communities, locally, regionally and globally.

 The Our World unit engages with a fundamental commitment to social justice and advocacy on behalf of the vulnerable, drawing on the Catholic intellectual tradition and other sources.